 By Alex Gorsky

-About the author: Alex Gorsky was a summer Intern in the Office of Public Engagement.
+About the author: Alex Gorsky is an intern in the Office of Public Engagement and Environmental Education at the Environmental Protection Agency.
 He is a senior at Beloit College majoring in Environmental Studies.